-In the second year of study, you begin to study more technical areas and explore the role of law in our society, community and internationally. you will undertake live client work through York St John Law Clinic and have the opportunity to Study Abroad in Semester 2.
+In the second year of study, you begin to study more technical areas and explore the role of law in our society, community and internationally.
+You will undertake two compulsory modules in semester two - Law in our Community and Law in the Global Context 2 and one optional module.
+You will undertake live client work through York St John Law Clinic and have the opportunity to Study Abroad in Semester 2.

 At the end of the second year of study, you can transfer to our 3-year LLB (Hons) Law, or the MLaw if you wish to work towards an academically focussed integrated master's programme with a wide variety of optional modules and a capstone extended piece of individual research.
-Progression on to Level 7 of the MLaw programmes is dependent on students meeting progression requirements.
+Progression on to Level 7 of the MLaw programmes is dependent on students meeting progression requirements at Level 6.

 In the third year (Level 6) of study on this programme you will undertake one compulsory module in Semester 1 - Equity and Trusts, and two optional modules, including at least one of our legal practice optional modules; Commercial Law and Practice, Family Law and Practice or Mental Health Law and Practice.
-In these modules, you learn the substantive law whilst putting what you have learned into practice through taking on a case in York St John Law Clinic, enabling you to reflect on the law in action.
-In Semester 2, you will study Wills & Administration of Estates which also exposes you to the substantive law alongside a live client case, affording a clinical experience across the year.
+In these modules, you learn the substantive law whilst putting what you have learned into practice through simulated cases or taking on a case in York St John Law Clinic, enabling you to reflect on the law in action.
+In Semester 2, you will study Wills & Administration of Estates which also exposes you to the substantive law alongside a live client or simulated case, affording a clinical experience across the year.
 You may then choose a further two optional modules.
 Students electing to study a dissertation must do so in this year of study.